VirrageS/ActiveMeetings/README.md

 # Przygoda iOS

-Przygoda is the best way to find enthusiasts of bike tours.
+The best way to find enthusiasts of bike tours.

-Przygoda iOS is native application of [Bike Adventures](http://www.sportoweprzygody.pl) which helps users to connect with each others and create bike rides.
+Przygoda iOS is native application of [Bike Adventures](http://www.sportoweprzygody.pl) which make it easier to connect and create awesome bike rides.

 ## Main application